 I’ve always considered the Studio Tour to be the very core of Universal’s entire theme park.
 Now, I know that’s a very blatant statement to make, but I really doubt there are many fans out there that’d disagree.
 Quite frankly, it’s what makes Universal Studios Hollywood, well, Universal Studios Hollywood.
 If you were to ask any well-traveled theme park goer what makes this park unique – they’d most likely point at this tour.
 It’s that significant.

 That being said, I know countless friends, family and guests who skip the tour altogether because of its tour like nature.
 After all, you go to a theme park to have fun, right?
-And surely, after going to parks like Disney’s Hollywood Studios in Florida, tours are tedious and oftentimes educational – and who would want to experience that.
+And surely, after going to parks like Disney’s Hollywood Studios in Florida (which, as of this article, no longer actually even offers a tour!), tours are tedious and oftentimes educational – and who would want to experience that.

 Well, let me be the first to say that this tour is far from that.
 Yes, it is an hour long, and yes, it is at times educational, but to skip the tour based on that alone is missing the point.
 The Studio Tour contains half of Universal’s attractions – such as King Kong 360, Earthquake, JAWS, and Fast and Furious – which make the tour far more interesting and entertaining than one would lead you to believe.
 Above that, the Studio Tour actually takes you through one of Hollywood’s busiest and biggest movie studios.
 And while that phrase probably has a jaded meaning, Universal Studios is truly a filmmaker’s destination – which means you’re almost guaranteed to see a set or prop from a movie you’ve seen in the past.